Trigger Warning: Depression, Suicide, Graphic Content

 Sometimes I thought, “Okay, maybe I can’t end my life.”

-And so I would think, please God, end my life soon.
+So I would think, please God, end my life soon.
 I would wish to be hit by a car or a bus as I crossed traffic when I went outside.
 If I wasn’t allowed to kill myself, then hopefully something or someone would kill me soon instead.

 That was a really difficult month.